juliehub/Kubernetes-Lab/Lab1-Pods.md

 newpods-zvrzc   1/1     Running   0          18s
 nginx           1/1     Running   0          92s
 ```
-4. What is the image used to create the one of the "newpods"?
+4. What is the image used to create the one of the `newpods`?

-Answer: busybox
+Answer: `busybox`
 ```bash
 master $ kubectl describe pod newpods-4rtwk
 Name:         newpods-4rtwk